CAcertOrg/cacert-infradocs/docs/systems/proxyout.rst

 * :doc:`puppet` (tcp/8140) as Puppet master
 * .debian.org Debian mirrors
 * apt.puppetlabs.com as Debian repository for puppet packages
+* HTTP and HTTPS servers specified in the squid configuration

 Security
 ========